-During its long, successful original run on NBC, from 1989 to 1998, the Seinfeld TV show created or popularized several memorable catchphrases.
+During its long, successful original run on NBC, from 1989 to 1998, the Seinfeld TV show created or popularized many catchphrases.

-It was first used on the episode that originally aired on April 24, 1997, appropriately titled “The Yada Yada” (Season 8, Episode 19).
+It was first used in the episode that originally aired on April 24, 1997, appropriately titled “The Yada Yada” (Season 8, Episode 19).

 MARCY: You know, a friend of mine thought she got Legionnaire’s Disease in the hot tub.